FEMessage/create-nuxt-app/developer-guide.md

 ## Add framework-template

-Add mobile for exmaple
+Add mobile command for example

-### Adding a new template
+### Add a new template

-Add a mobile template config in `template.config.js`
+Add a mobile template config in `template.config.js`, it uses vant-ui under the hood.

 ![](https://i.loli.net/2019/08/29/XrMzQBceA29kmRy.png)